BheeshmSharma/NoPrompt-UAD-MIDL2025/README.md

 ### Dataset Details

-The table below provides information about the datasets details in this project:
+The table below provides information about the dataset details in this project:
 ![Dataset Split Info](/Figures/Data_split_info.png)

 ## Running NoPrompt-UAD